BrainBoardz/BrainBoardz/BOARDDESIGN_README.md

-﻿All BrainBoardz projects are developed in EasyEDA using EasyEDA Standard Edition.
+﻿All BrainBoardz projects are developed in EasyEDA using the EasyEDA Standard Edition.
 You can download this editor from here:

 <https://easyeda.com/page/download>

-The schematics use parts that are sourced from LCSC.
+The schematics use parts that are sourced primarilly from LCSC.
+As some components are added post board production please check the BOM carefully!!!

 **To utilize the project in EasyEDA use File:**